 The timing of a normal inbound frame transfer is represented in Figure 2-11.
 The client must be prepared to accept data at any time; there is no buffering within the core to allow for latency in the receive client.
-When frame reception begins, data is transferred on consecutive clock cycles to the receive client.

-During frame reception, rx_axis_tvalid is asserted to indicate that valid frame data is being transferred to the client on rx_axis_tdata .
+During frame reception, rx_axis_tvalid is asserted to indicate that valid frame data is being transferred to the client on rx_axis_tdata.
 All bytes are always valid throughout the frame, as indicated by all rx_axis_tkeep bits being set to 1, except during the final transfer of the frame when rx_axis_tlast is asserted.
 During this final transfer of data for a frame, rx_axis_tkeep bits indicate the final valid bytes of the frame using the mapping from above.